ocaml/dune/doc/lexical-conventions.rst

 ``(x y z)`` is a list containing the three atoms ``x``, ``y`` and ``z``.
 Lists can be empty, for instance: ``()``.

-Lists can be nested, allowing arbitrary reprensentation for complex descriptions.
+Lists can be nested, allowing arbitrary representation for complex descriptions.
 For instance:

 .. code::